 - Maintenance medication to support ongoing sobriety.

-You can find out if your insurance is in-network with Recovery First or our other American Addiction Centers facilities by completing our Submitting your information is the first step in verifying your insurance and getting started on the path to recovery.
+You can your verify insurance coverage with Recovery First or our other American Addiction Centers facilities by completing our Submitting your information is the first step in verifying your insurance and getting started on the path to recovery.

 After you submit your information, staff at Recovery First will verify your insurance for you.
 All you need to do is enter your name and insurance ID number in the form below.
 We will be in touch within 1-2 business days to discuss the next steps.